Light in painting: Mannerism

 Last Supper (1592-1594), by Tintoretto, Basilica of San Giorgio Maggiore, Venice.

-Titian was a virtuoso in the recreation of vibrant atmospheres with subtle shades of light achieved with infinite variations obtained after a meticulous study of reality and a skillful handling of the brushes that demonstrated a great technical mastery.
-In his Pentecost (1546, Santa Maria della Salute, Venice) he made rays of light emanate from the dove representing the Holy Spirit, ending in tongues of fire on the heads of the Virgin and the apostles, with surprising light effects that were innovative for his time.
-This research gradually evolved into increasingly dramatic effects, giving more emphasis to artificial lighting, as seen in The Martyrdom of Saint Lawrence (1558, Jesuit Church, Venice), where he combines the light of the torches and the fire of the grill where the saint is martyred with the supernatural effect of a powerful flash of divine light in the sky that is projected on the figure of the saint.
-This experimentation with light influenced the work of artists such as Veronese, Tintoretto, Jacopo Bassano and El Greco.
+Titian was a master of atmospheric luminosity, creating vibrant effects through subtle gradations of light achieved by close observation of reality and exceptional technical control.
+In Pentecost (1546, Santa Maria della Salute, Venice), rays of light emanate from the dove of the Holy Spirit and culminate in tongues of fire over the apostles, producing innovative luminous effects.
+His research gradually evolved toward greater drama and emphasis on artificial light, as in The Martyrdom of Saint Lawrence (1558, Jesuit Church, Venice), where torchlight and fire are combined with a supernatural burst of divine light projected onto the saint.
+This approach strongly influenced Veronese, Tintoretto, Jacopo Bassano and El Greco.